Depardieu likes Sarkozy and Castro but not Strauss-Kahn

 When his interviewer asked him if he believed he himself was normal, he said, "No, I'm a bit monstrous".

-The acclaimed actor, famous for his roles in films such as "Jean de Florette" and "Green Card," outraged fellow travellers last summer by urinating in the aisle of an Air France flight.
+The acclaimed actor, famous for his roles in films such as "Jean de Florette" and "Green Card," outraged fellow travelers last summer by urinating in the aisle of an Air France flight.

 LONDON British Airways cabin crew members working for the carrier's mixed fleet are to strike for a further four days from Feb.
 22, trade union Unite said on Tuesday.